Former Communications Assistant

-Every spring, tulips take over Canada’s Capital Region.
+Every spring, tulips take over the National Capital Region.

 We’ve now been enjoying these beautiful flowers for over 70 years in Ottawa–Gatineau.
 This tradition dates back to the Second World War, when the Netherlands gave 100,000 tulip bulbs as a postwar gift to Canada for our role in that country’s liberation.
 Tulips are a symbol of lasting friendship between Canada and the Netherlands.